 That seems to be like a lot of things, and that is.
 But no worries, we have made it easy for you.
 Our comprehensive training course covers it all and much more.
 Sign up for 21 Day Training right now!

 About the Authors:

 WGM Raluca Sgîrcea is an active chess player and teaching chess for over two years.
 European champion U10, winner of several Romanian national championship medals, Woman International Master title since 2011.
 One Woman Grandmaster norm.
 Highest FIDE rating 2302.

-IM Renier Castellanos is an active chess player and trainer for over 10 years, have worked for Chessbase and done live commentary on several major events, winner of many international tournaments.
+IM Renier Castellanos is an active chess player and trainer for over 10 years, has worked for Chessbase and done live commentary on several major events, winner in many international tournaments.
 One Grandmaster norm.
 Highest FIDE rating 2529.